Yandex Cloud

 To view query statistics:

-1. Select the time interval you need.
+1. Select the time interval.

-3. Optionally, configure filters.
+3. Optionally, set filters.

 Available metricsAvailable metrics